nationalarchives/tna-frontend-toolkit/README.md

 [![Build Status](https://travis-ci.org/nationalarchives/tna-frontend-toolkit.svg?branch=master)](https://travis-ci.org/nationalarchives/tna-frontend-toolkit)

-# NAVI - National Archives Visual Identity
+# NAVI - The National Archives Visual Identity

 ### A design system for digital services

-A collection of CSS and HTML elements for using as part of your application's frontend.
-A way of creating flexible and unique layouts whilst also maintaining consistency across TNA online.
+NAVI is a collection of CSS and HTML elements for using as part of your application's frontend.
+A way of creating flexible and unique layouts whilst also maintaining consistency across our digital services.

 ## 1 Installation

+Coming soon...

+### 1.1 Themes

 Coming soon...